Oshima-Hina/Lab7_Starter/README.md

+Name: Yilong Chen

+No partner this time.

 1) Where would you fit your automated tests in your Recipe project development pipeline?
 Select one of the following and explain why.

-[ x ] Within a Github action that runs whenever code is pushed
+[x] Within a Github action that runs whenever code is pushed

 Manually run them locally before pushing code